 Sword ferns reproduce by spores not by seeds; they need lots of moisture to spread the spores to sprout in a new spot.
 The new fronds start as curled stems, called “fiddleheads”.

 Only a few animals, like mountain beavers, will eat sword ferns.

-The roots (rhizomes) were used for cooking and eating.
-The leaves (fronds) of the plant were used to line cooking pits and baskets, beds and floors.
+The roots (rhizomes) are used for cooking and eating.
+The leaves (fronds) of the plant are used to line cooking pits and baskets, beds and floors.